 Review and Send

-The last step before sending the email will be to review the email.
-Once you have finished making changes to your recipients, subject and content, click the blue Review Email button at the bottom of the Send Email page:
+Once you have finished making changes to your recipients, subject and content, and you are read to send the email, click the blue Review Email button.

 What kind of email is this?